zhetongliang/CameraNet_official/README.md

 ## Usage
+Currently the code is ugly.
+We will try to simplify the code or add comments in the future for better reading.
 ### For HDR+ ISP
 1. Make a dataset directory in the root folder by `mkdir Data`.
 2. Download the HDR+ datasets (already including training and testing sets).
 Unzip it to `Data` folder.
 Now you should have a folder named `./Data/HDRp`